 The organic movement sees the stewardship of the environment as the only long-term basis for sustainability, the core around which other principles of fairness and prosperity must be built.
 Some people may see organic as the “top,” but we say that it needs to be seen as the base, the foundation on which sound, sustainable systems are built.
 SOAAN will enable us to clearly identify the areas where Organic Agriculture is truly sustainable and the areas where we need to do more.
 It is important that Organic Agriculture is seen as continuously improving so that we continue to be seen as the leaders in sustainable agriculture.

-- Foundational educational materials for the dissemination of organic knowledge, research, and training;
+- As a foundational educational material for the dissemination of organic knowledge, research, and training;

-- Planning and assessment tools, and related reporting mechanisms, whereby progress and achievement of sustainable practices may be evaluated and communicated; and
+- Planning, assessment, and related reporting mechanisms, whereby progress and achievement of sustainable practices may be evaluated and communicated; and

-- Guides for policy, strategy and research agenda setting.
+- Guidance for policy, strategy and research agenda setting.

 We conceive a diverse and rich network of supporters of the organic mission and movement, sharing common information and common tools across an open-source, practical platform that leads and pulls organic production to the mainstream of agriculture and value chains.
 It will foster innovation within the movement and make bridges to those still on the outside.
 SOAAN’s products are aimed at a wide range of beneficiaries, from farmers on the ground to top-level policy makers, from traders to researchers.
 We are designing the products of SOAAN’s work to be accessible from all positions within and around the value chain.